singlestore-labs/singlestore-fivetran-source-connector/docs/overview.md

 - `_fivetran_deleted` (BOOLEAN) marks deleted rows in the source database.
 - `_fivetran_synced` (UTC TIMESTAMP) indicates when Fivetran last successfully synced the row.
-- `_fivetran_index` (INTEGER) shows the order of updates for tables that do not have a primary key.
-- `_fivetran_id` (STRING) is the hash of the non-Fivetran values of each row.
-It's a unique ID that Fivetran uses to avoid duplicate rows in tables that do not have a primary key.
+- `InternalId` (BINARY) is a unique ID that connector adds to distinguish rows in tables that do not have a primary key.

 ### Type transformations and mapping